mpaulweeks/bookmarks-jekyll/_posts/2018-05-20-ping-pong-animation-hero-theme.md

 Ping Pong already has an above average soundtrack.
 No matter the scene, the music matches the emotion of the scene, from pumped up action to melancholic reflection to light hearted rom com.

-[ping pong game]
+[ping pong game ep1 17:44-18:00]
-[kazama's father screaming silently]
+[kazama's father screaming silently, 10 0:00 - 0:24]
-[saneda]
+[saneda ep7 14:36]

-Action scenes are punchy, and character developmentEach character has an easily distinguishable theme that follows them from introduction through their emotional high and lows.
+Each main character has an easily distinguishable "theme song" that follows them from introduction through their emotional high and lows.

 The first episode has to a do a lot of heavy lifting fast, both to establish the broad cast of characters and seed the themes that will run thorough the show.